HIRO-MicroDataCenters-BV/rhio/rhio-ffi/README.md

 There are two example python scripts in the `python` directory.

-`python3 python/hello_world.py` simple node which says hello to discovered peers
+`python python/hello_world.py` simple node which says hello to discovered peers
-`python3 python/sync.py --sync-dir="path_to_sync_dir"` syncs files in the provided directory with other peers
+`python python/sync.py --sync-dir="path_to_sync_dir"` syncs files in the provided directory with other peers